-A mere three-digit number decides whether or not you can get a loan if you ever need financial assistance - is your CIBIL score.
+- A mere three-digit number decides whether or not you can get a loan if you ever need financial assistance - is your CIBIL score.

-At the time of taking a home loan or a business loan, the long procedures and interactions that you need to go through, the endless paperwork and repeated visits to the bank to get the loan approved.
+- During the time of taking a home or a business loan, the procedures and interactions that you need to go through, the endless paperwork, and have repeated bank visits to get the loan approved.